Carbonated water: Carbonated beverages

 Carbonated water is a key ingredient in soft drinks, beverages that typically consist of carbonated water, a sweetener, and a flavoring such as cola, ginger, or citrus.

-Plain carbonated water or sparkling mineral water is often consumed as an alternative to soft drinks.
+Plain carbonated water or sparkling mineral water is often consumed as an alternative to soft drinks or alcoholic beverages.
 Club soda is carbonated water to which compounds such as sodium bicarbonate or potassium sulfate have been added.
 Many manufacturers produce unsweetened sparkling water products that are lightly flavored by the addition of aromatic ingredients such as essential oils.
 Carbonated water is often mixed with fruit juice to make sparkling alcoholic and non-alcoholic punches.

 Alcoholic beverages

 Carbonated water is a diluent mixed with alcoholic beverages where it is used to top-off the drink and provides a degree of 'fizz'.

 Adding soda water to "short" drinks such as spirits dilutes them and makes them "long" (not to be confused with long drinks such as those made with vermouth).
-Carbonated water also works well in short drinks made with whiskey, brandy, and Campari.
+Carbonated water is often added to drinks made with whiskey, brandy, and Campari to create a highball or variation.
 Soda water may be used to dilute drinks based on cordials such as orange squash.
 Soda water is a necessary ingredient in many cocktails, such as whiskey and soda or Campari and soda.